-- Is at least 18 years old and not more than 24 years of age (has not yet reached their 25th birthday); - The FUP youth must be no more than 24 years old at the time the PCWA certifies them as eligible and at the time of HAP contract execution. - Has left foster care or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act; - Foster care placement can include, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and pre-adoptive homes in accordance with 24 CFR 5.576. - Is homeless or at risk of becoming homeless at age 16 or older; - At risk of being homeless is fully defined at 24 CFR 576.2. - This includes a person that is exiting a publicly funded institution, or system of care (such as a healthcare facility, a mental health facility, foster care or other youth facility, or correction program or institution). - Therefore, youth being discharged from an institution may be eligible for a FUP voucher [FUP FAQs]. - Has an annual income at or below 30 percent of area median income; and does not have sufficient resources or support networks (e.g., family, friends, faith-based or other social networks) immediately available to prevent them from moving to a supervised publicly or privately operated shelter designed to provide temporary living arrangements.
+- Is at least 18 years old and not more than 24 years of age (has not yet reached their 25th birthday); - The FUP youth must be no more than 24 years old at the time the PCWA certifies them as eligible and at the time of HAP contract execution. - Has left foster care or will leave foster care within 180 days, in accordance with a transition plan described in Section 8(x)(2) of the United States Housing Act of 1937 (42 U.S.C.1437f(x)(2)) and PIH Notice 2025-08

+- Foster care placement can include, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and pre-adoptive homes in accordance with 24 CFR 5.576. - Is homeless or at risk of becoming homeless at age 16 or older; - At risk of being homeless is fully defined at 24 CFR 576.2. - This includes a person that is exiting a publicly funded institution, or system of care (such as a healthcare facility, a mental health facility, foster care or other youth facility, or correction program or institution). - Therefore, youth being discharged from an institution may be eligible for a FUP voucher [FUP FAQs]. - Has an annual income at or below 30 percent of area median income; and does not have sufficient resources or support networks (e.g., family, friends, faith-based or other social networks) immediately available to prevent them from moving to a supervised publicly or privately operated shelter designed to provide temporary living arrangements.